 I like the current range of colors, but I think I just have to admit that I love pastel shades.
-The sage green is one of my favorite colors, and the soft pink shades, too.
+Sage green is one of my all-time favorite colors, and the soft pink shades, too.
 And the yellow—I like all the colors.

 What are your go-to sources of inspiration?

 Berlin is very inspiring.
 I’ve lived in the city for 10 years now, and it’s developed a lot and become a lot more international.
 I love just walking through the streets and looking at other people’s bags—the city is full of interesting people.
 It’s a great place to see what people are wearing, and it’s always interesting to see how people interact with their bags.